An overview of inheritance tax in Portugal

-Portugal doesn’t charge a traditional inheritance tax.
-Instead, it levies a stamp duty called Imposto do Selo on assets located within the country.
-This is set at a flat rate, eliminating the chance of regional variations.
+Portugal does not have a traditional inheritance tax.
+Instead, it applies a stamp duty known as Imposto do Selo on assets located in the country, charged at a flat rate with no regional differences.

-Portugal’s inheritance laws include forced heirship.
-This requires a portion of your estate to be reserved for close family members, such as spouses and children, regardless of the provisions of a will.
-However, as a non-resident, you can elect the succession law of your home country to govern your estate, potentially avoiding forced heirship rules.1
+Portuguese inheritance laws also include forced heirship, which mandates that a portion of an estate is reserved for close family members, including spouses and children, regardless of the will.
+However, non-residents can choose for their estate to be governed by the succession laws of their home country, which may help avoid forced heirship requirements.1

 Who needs to pay Portuguese inheritance tax?

-According to Portuguese inheritance laws, the deceased’s estate is taxed in line with the laws of the country they are permanently resident in.
-Therefore, if they live in Portugal permanently, as the beneficiary, you may be required to pay stamp duty for assets inherited that are held there – even if you live in another country, including the UK.1
+According to Portuguese inheritance laws, the deceased’s estate is taxed in line with the laws of the country where they are permanently resident.
+Therefore, if they live in Portugal permanently, beneficiaries may need to pay inheritance tax in Portugal in the form of stamp duty on assets inherited in the country, even if they themselves live elsewhere, including the UK.1

-Inheritance laws vary between countries, making it essential to get professional tax advice to check which rules apply to you, especially if you reside in or have property in multiple countries.
+Inheritance rules differ between countries, making professional advice essential to understand which regulations apply to you, particularly if you reside in or own property across multiple countries.

-What are the inheritance tax rates in Portugal?
+What is the inheritance tax rate in Portugal?

-Inheritance tax was abolished in Portugal in 2004.
-Since then, the government has charged stamp duty at a flat rate of 10% on the value of inherited assets located within the country.1
+Inheritance tax in Portugal was abolished in 2004.
+Since then, the government has applied a flat-rate stamp duty of 10% on the value of assets inherited within the country.

-In contrast, countries like Spain and France have traditional inheritance tax systems that use progressive rates based on the value of the inheritance and/or the beneficiary’s relationship to the deceased.
-Meanwhile, in the UK, a flat rate of inheritance tax is applied to estates valued over a certain sum.
+In contrast, countries like Spain and France use traditional inheritance tax systems with progressive rates that depend on the estate’s value and the beneficiary’s relationship to the deceased.
+In the UK, a flat-rate inheritance tax applies to estates above a specific threshold.

 What’s taxable and what’s exempt?